 In 2020, Amnesty International Australia supporters took over 185,000 actions as part of Write for Rights.
-Millions of others took action all around the world to challenge injustice.
+Around the world, nearly 4,500,000 actions were taken as part of Write for Rights to challenge injustice.
+Check out the full report from our International Secretariat here.

 Challeging injustice and changing lives

-On 19 February Algerian journalist Khaled Drareni, imprisoned for covering protests, was conditionally released!
+On 19 February Algerian journalist Khaled Drareni, imprisoned for covering protests, was released!

 Australia writes for rights